-His work has appeared in numerous magazines including Period Living, House & Garden, Grand Designs, Homebuilding & Renovating, Real Homes and Listed Heritage.
+His work has appeared in numerous publications including The Daily Telegraph, Period Living, House & Garden, Grand Designs, Homebuilding & Renovating, Real Homes and Listed Heritage.
 He is sustainability correspondent for Show House, a title aimed at the housebuilding industry, and is a judge of the What House?
-Awards for new housing
+Awards for new housing.

 Roger Tweets @huntwriter and blogs at huntwriter.com.
 He also lectures regularly on retrofitting and repairing old buildings.

 He was named Sustainable Property Journalist of the Year at the LSL Property Press Awards in both 2013 and 2014 and B2B Property Journalist of the Year at the Headline Property Awards 2008.
 His huntwriter.com blog won Best Blog and Best Eco Home Blog at the PrimeLocation.com Blog Awards 2011.

 Interests include landscaping gardens and renovating houses.
 Although based in the UK, his latest renovation project is a 1900 house on Martha's Vineyard in Massachusetts, USA.